Strunzdesign/snet-tools/README.md

 This software is intended to be portable and makes use of the boost libraries.
 It was tested on GNU/Linux (GCC toolchain) and Microsoft Windows (nuwen MinGW).

-Releases of the HDLCd-Tools:
+Stable releases of the s-net(r) toolsuite:
-- none yet
+- v1.0 from 23.08.2016
+  - First tested version without any open issues

 Current state:
 - Works well with s-net(r) BASE release 3.6